Metric Criticality Identification for Cloud Microservices: Introduction

-Traditional applications are monolithic, with all services bundled into a single unit.
-Recently, there has been a significant shift towards the microservice architecture, particularly in cloud-native environments.
-Microservices break down applications into smaller, independent units that interact with each other, modeled as Directed Acyclic Graphs (DAGs), where vertices represent microservices and edges their interactions \cite{gan2019open}.
+Recently, there has been a significant shift towards the microservice architecture, particularly in cloud-native environments wherein applications comprise smaller, independent units that interact with each other, modeled as Directed Acyclic Graphs (DAGs), with vertices represent microservices and edges their interactions \cite{gan2019open}.
 This architecture offers benefits like scalability, flexibility, and the ability to deploy updates independently.
 However, traditional monitoring tools are ill-equipped to handle the nuances of microservices, which produce large volumes of observability data, far exceeding that of monolithic systems, making it challenging for SREs to define appropriate alerts.
-The problem of runtime alerting in microservices context is much more complex than the one for their monolithic counterparts due to: 1) the large number of underlying microservices, 2) the complex call relationships between them, 3) the stochastic nature of executions governing the call relationships.
+The problem of runtime alerting in microservices context is much more complex than the one for their monolithic counterparts due to: 1) the large number of underlying microservices, 2) the complex call relationships between them, and 3) the stochastic nature of executions governing the call relationships.

-In large-scale cloud environments, microservices generate vast amounts of observability data, including metrics such as CPU usage, memory consumption, and network traffic, alongside traces and logs, adding complexity to system monitoring \cite{meng2020capestor, mdpi2020microservices}.
-Traces can be produced at high rates, while logs, often spanning several gigabytes, are typically unstructured, further complicating observability \cite{tracing_anomalydetection, chen2018towards}.
-These modalities—metrics, traces, and logs—must be correlated to extract meaningful insights, but the volume and diverse formats create significant challenges.
-This complexity becomes particularly evident when systems deviate from expected behavior, forcing SREs to navigate a multi-modal data space to diagnose issues in distributed microservice architectures.
-Defining accurate alerts in such environments is difficult due to the massive and diverse data output from independent yet interconnected microservices.